 Don't kids need Gatorade or Powerade after sports practices and games?

-The American Academy of Pediatrics says that there is no need for children to consume sports drinks for physical activity.
+The American Academy of Pediatrics says that there is no need for most children to consume sports drinks for physical activity.
 Water provides excellent hydration and necessary nutrients, even for active children, and a balanced diet provides all the vitamins and minerals a child needs.
 Professional athletes can benefit from the extra electrolytes and sugar, but there is no reason for kids to drink them unless specifically recommended by a health professional.

 Is caffeine really that bad?

-Caffeine is an unnecessary stimulant in the diets of all children.
+Caffeine is an unnecessary stimulant in the diets of children.
 The American Academy of Pediatrics recommends that people under 18 never have any at all.
 On average, regular soda has 32 milligrams and energy drinks have 80 milligrams.
 Any amount is too much but the high levels in energy drinks are especially worrisome.
 No caffeine at all is best for children and youth.

 Is the drink healthier if it contains natural or real ingredients?

 The terms "natural" and "real" are not regulated by the FDA and are overused for many ingredients.
 Although many sugary drinks contain front-of-package messages highlighting their vitamin and mineral content and describing "natural" and "real" ingredients, remember that not one of these sugary drinks occurs in nature and most contain ingredients that are manufactured in a lab.